Kamikaze69-bit/el-navigate/README.md

-# el-navigate
+# El Navigate
- Connecting Seafarers Directly to Shipowners
+A maritime platform connecting seafarers directly to shipowners.